 Bacharach is situated in the middle of wine country and is a great place to spend the night on the way to Heidelberg.
-The town is almost entirely made up of historic timber framed buildings dating from medieval times and is one of most picturesque German villages I’ve ever visited.
+The town is almost entirely made up of historic timber-framed buildings dating from medieval times and is one of the most picturesque German villages I’ve ever visited.
 I can’t recommend visiting this place enough.
 It’s not particularly touristy so you can wander the streets and castle area in relative peace and the food and locally made Riesling wine is delicious.

 Where to Eat